 3.1.
-Study and sightseeing trips abroad, a maximum of ISK 110,000 over a 24-month period.
+Study trips abroad, a maximum of ISK 110,000 over a 24-month period.
 An organised educational programme must be available and include at least 8 hours of professional education.

 3.2.
-Domestic study and sightseeing trips, a maximum of ISK 55,000 over a 24-month period.
+Domestic study trips, a maximum of ISK 55,000 over a 24-month period.
 An organised educational programme must be available and include at least 6 hours of professional education.

 3.3.
 Certification training not directly related to the applicant’s job, a maximum of ISK 100,000 over a 24-month period.